 Hike Corniglia – Vernazza (easy)

-This path bring you from Corniglia to Vernazza in about 1 hour and a half.
+This path brings you from Corniglia to Vernazza in about 1 hour and a half.
 The path is easy but not stroller friendly as it has steps.

 Hike Vernazza to Monterosso (hard)

 More sporty families may want to tackle the path between Vernazza and Monterosso.
 This is a longer hike but it is lovely as it mixes some sea views with more rural landscapes.
 While more tiring, you can entice older kids to tackle it with the promise of swimming in the sea on arrival!

 Liguria has some of the most delicious foods in the whole of Italy and Cinque Terre are full of restaurants and family friendly eats.

 In terms of food, make sure your kids taste real pesto and have a munch over the local cheese focaccia (warning: they will never want to eat any other focaccia ever again!) and of course let them indulge in gelato to their heart content.

 In terms of family friendly addresses, check out L’osteria in Monterosso and the friggitoria (kind of a local chipper!) in the center of Riomaggiore.

 For pic-nics, I recommend you stop in the local deli to stock up on freshly baked breads, prosciutto and mozzarella for maximum flexibility.

 Watch the boats